 The Albuquerque Press Club, built in 1903 as a family residence and today a member-owned private club with "a great spirit" according to its website, has a gin-loving ghost.
 According to the Alibi, Mrs. M. came to Albuquerque in 1916 as a caregiver for tuberculosis patients, and by 1920 she was calling the Press Club building her home (and bathtub gin distillery during Prohibition).
 After her death, whenever Press Club bartenders left a shot of gin at the end of the bar at closing time, they would return the next day to find an empty glass.

 Lizzie McGrath was, according to Blake, such a successful madam that at the height of her career, she was the richest woman in New Mexico.
 She ruled Albuquerque's red light district for about 40 years after opening her brothel in 1885.
-Her ghost was believed to haunt the restaurant named after her, McGrath's Bar and Grill, formerly at the Hyatt Regency and across the street from her brothel's address.
+Her ghost was believed to haunt the restaurant named after her, McGrath's Bar and Grill, formerly at The Clyde Hotel and across the street from her brothel's address.
 When McGrath's closed up shop in 2011, the hotel's employees staged a mock memorial service that honored both the restaurant and its ghostly presence.
-(Today the Hyatt has the award-winning restaurant Forque, which has had no ghost sightings we've heard of.)
+(Today The Clyde has Carrie's Restaurant, which has had no ghost sightings we've heard of.)

 Two of Albuquerque's ghosts have specific targets: women in bathrooms.
 Entrepreneur Frank Bond, who founded the Wool Warehouse Company, is said to spend time at the theater of the Wool Warehouse (built 1928-29), chatting up the ladies in the audience.
 Someone, possibly his wife, doesn't take well to Frank's flirtations and supposedly likes to lock women in the bathroom.
 A ghost is also believed to haunt the women's restroom at the High Noon Saloon in Old Town, which is housed in a building dating to 1785.